 - Priority provides quick responses to customer inquiries and issues.

 - The bike comes with touch up paint that matches the frame.

 - The carbon fork helps absorb vibrations on chip-sealed roads and other rough terrain.

 - Users and testers agree the bike is visually-appealing.

 - The Priority Apollo's stem is long.
 Users on all sizes of the bike found swapping the stem was more comfortable and gave them a more aggressive riding position.

 - One tester found that toe overlap was an issue on a size small.

 - Shifting takes time to get used to.

-- Numerous users needed to have the front wheel tuned when the bike arrived.
+- Numerous users needed to have the front wheel trued when the bike arrived.